lukeyigechen/lukeyigechen.github.io/_pages/cv.md

 ## Academic Service

-* Reviewer: *Annual Meeting of the Association for Computational Linguistics, Generative Linguistics in the Old World in Asia, Annual Conference of the International Association of Chinese Linguistics*
+* Reviewer: *Annual Meeting of the Association for Computational Linguistics, Conference on Empirical Methods in Natural Language Processing, Generative Linguistics in the Old World in Asia, Annual Conference of the International Association of Chinese Linguistics*

 ## Memberships